A Baseball Fan’s Guide to Charlotte

 You’re here for a baseball game, so let’s make the most of it.
 Some tips:

-● If you’re going to a weeknight game, keep in mind that people will be leaving work around the time you’re headed to Uptown.
-Give yourself plenty of time to get to the stadium and consult this map of parking lots near the stadium.
-Or avoid traffic altogether and take the LYNX Blue Line light rail – the 3rd Street/Convention Center Station is just four blocks from the ballpark.
+● Give yourself plenty of time to get to the stadium and consult this map for directions there.
+Or avoid traffic altogether and take the LYNX Blue Line light rail.
+The 3rd Street/Convention Center Station is just four blocks from the field.

-● Take a lap.
-BB&T Ballpark has a wide variety of food and drink offerings sprinkled around the stadium, so explore.
+● Take a lap around the ballpark concourse.
+Truist Field has a wide variety of food and drink offerings sprinkled around the stadium, so explore.
 That cart a few sections over might have the local craft beer you’ve been looking for.
 Or head to the area behind centerfield for kid-friendly games and activities.
-You might even run into Homer the Dragon!
+You might even run into beloved mascot Homer the Dragon!

-On a warm spring or summer day in Charlotte, there’s nothing better than a cold beverage enjoyed outside.
-It’s patio season, after all.
-Graham St. Pub & Patio sits in the shadow of BB&T Ballpark and features a rooftop patio if you still can’t get enough of those skyline views.
+Charlotte has an array of restaurants and bars with outdoor seating.
+Graham St. Pub & Patio sits in the shadow of Truist Field and features a rooftop patio, if you still can’t get enough of these skyline views.

-Cocktails with a view more your style?
-Head up 19 floors to Merchant & Trade, a rooftop bar and lounge specializing in classic cocktails made with North Carolina spirits.
-Bonus: One side of the rooftop offers a bird’s-eye view of BB&T Stadium.
+If you're in the mood for cocktails, head up 19 floors to Merchant & Trade, a rooftop bar and lounge specializing in classic cocktails made with North Carolina spirits.

 In town for the weekend?
 Mix some culture in with your sports fun.